6 Kubota M5 111 Problems and Quick Solutions

 Also, check the transmission oil in the housing and top up as required.
 If the oil is stale or contaminated, you’ll want to replace it entirely.

 If the gears are hard to shift, change the linkage, moving them to see if it resolves the issue.
-If this is futile, change or fix the misaligned clutch and replace any broken components.
+Change or fix the misaligned clutch and replace any broken components if this is futile.

 Lastly, inspect and replace worn-out gaskets and seals to prevent external oil leaks.
 Also, check the transmission fluid level and drain any excess liquid.